 Working alone increases the risk associated with an employee not being spotted if they were to slip, trip or fall, particularly in hazardous environments like construction sites or remote areas.

 The solution: It's important to ensure lone workers are equipped with appropriate footwear and personal protective equipment (PPE).
-Many lone devices and apps offer fall detection, so that an SOS alert can be raised if a lone worker falls.
+Many lone worker devices and lone worker apps offer fall detection, so that an SOS alert can be raised if a lone worker falls.
 Regular site assessments and proper training on hazard recognition and avoidance are also crucial in raising awareness of risks and preventing accidents.

 Lone workers, especially those in public-facing roles like security guards, healthcare professionals or delivery drivers, are at risk of violence or assault.

 The solution: Training on conflict resolution and managing difficult situations can often be beneficial for lone workers in public facing roles, to help lone workers deal with difficult situations.
-In these cases it's also strongly recommended that lone workers have access to panic alarms or devices, so they can raise an alert or have an alert raise automatically if the lone worker has not checked in.
+In these cases it's also strongly recommended that lone workers have access to panic alarms or devices, so they can raise an alert or have an alert raise automatically if they have not checked in.
 Some devices such as the Lone Worker App have a two-way communication feature that can provide lone workers with access to a secure communication line with an Alarm Receiving Centre for immediate assistance.
 See our other devices such as the small and compact SOS Fob device and the IDX Alert, for more information on devices that protect against the risk of people.

 Exposure to extreme weather conditions, wildlife, rough terrain or areas with limited or no signal, pose significant risks to lone workers working in outdoor or remote areas.